ktravers/ktravers.github.io/_posts/2017-07-12-debugging-edeliver.md

 (END)
 ```

 Here's the problem.
 If you pipe colorized output into a function like `less` that doesn't know how to interpret it, the escape codes get treated as if they're regular ol' characters.
-Same thing happens if you're running `ls` or `grep` in a terminal that doesn't support whatever escape codes you've set through `LSCOLORS` or `GREP_COLOR` variables (see this [helpful post](https://unix.stackexchange.com/questions/143684/what-is-the-problem-with-the-output-of-plink) for a longer explanation).
+Same thing happens if you're colorizing `ls` or `grep` in a terminal that doesn't support whatever escape codes you've set through `LSCOLORS` or `GREP_COLOR` variables (see this [helpful post](https://unix.stackexchange.com/questions/143684/what-is-the-problem-with-the-output-of-plink) for a longer explanation).

 And that's what was happening to me in the [edeliver](https://github.com/edeliver/edeliver) deploy script.

-Looking back at the [edeliver source code](https://github.com/edeliver/edeliver/blob/master/libexec/erlang#L662), the archived release file name is built from the output of `ls` and/or `grep` commands.
-Because I had those colorization variables set in my `.bash_profile`, my machine added the color escape codes as extra characters in the release archive filename, breaking the deploy.
+Looking back at the [edeliver source code](https://github.com/edeliver/edeliver/blob/master/libexec/erlang#L662), the archived release file name is built from the output of `ls` and `grep` commands.
+Because I had those colorization variables set in my `.bash_profile`, my machine added the color escape codes to the output, which were "misinterpretted" as extra characters in the release archive filename, breaking the deploy.

 ✋
 .